 Advising & Career Counseling

 Each incoming student is assigned to an Academic Society led by an Advisory Dean.
 The Advisory Dean is the assigned advisor to those students within that society.
-The Deans meet 1 on 1 with every 1st and 2nd year student each semester.
+The Deans meet 1 on 1 with every 2nd year student each semester.
 They also hold small group lunches for their Advising Society Group throughout the year, exploring interests within and beyond medicine.

 Third-Year Career Advisors: Each third-year student selects a career advisor in their specialty of interest.